junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 <br>

-Cas ends up picking the room right next door to Dean's, Room 13.
+Cas ends up picking the room right next door to Dean's on the left side, Room 9.

-Dean finds himself flip flapping on the mattress until way too deep into the night, his body is exhausted, but his mind is still wide awake.
+Dean finds himself tossing and turning on the mattress until way too deep into the night; his body is exhausted, but his mind is still wide awake.
 His ears are listening to the other side of the wall, but not catching any sound.

 *Cas must be asleep then,* Dean thinks, staring at the ceiling.

 A minute later, he changes to sleeping on his side again.
-The darkness in the room can almost fool his mind to believe it's the motel room in Houston, the night he nearly drowned and then saved and *kissed* by the angel who saved him from Hell, who he told him explicitly *not* to love him over himself, who he finds it entirely impossible to *not* think and imagine Cas is right there, on the other side of the bed, sleeping peacefully, quietly, breathing evenly.
+The darkness in the room can almost fool his mind to believe it's the motel room in Houston, the night he nearly drowned and then saved and *kissed* by the angel who saved him from Hell, who he told him explicitly *not* to love him over himself, who he finds it entirely impossible to *not* do the same himself.
+He can't stop thinking and imagining Cas is right here, on the other side of his bed, sleeping peacefully, quietly, breathing evenly.

 Dean stares at the wall, the side connecting to Cas's room, and imagines he can see through the wall.
 His brain paints Cas's face, his flickering eyelashes, his forever chapped lips.
 Dean's eyelids fall heavily now.
-His tired, sleepy brain wonders what those lips would really taste like, when they're not under water, when he's not unconscious, when the kiss wouldn't kill or hurt anyone.
+His tired sleepy brain wonders what those lips would really taste like, when they're not under water, when he's not unconscious, when the kiss wouldn't kill or hurt anyone.

 And he dreams it in his dream.
 He dreams all of them in his dreams.
 His memories supply the raw materials.